jerrychen44/machine_learning_sdf/README.md

-# standford machine learning ex
+# Stanford machine learning ex

  For studying and course requirement.